 Until Dec.
 31, visit the historic Distillery District for Winter Village, a holiday market unlike any other in the city.
 Full of truly picture-perfect moments including a 55-foot Christmas tree decorated with more than 60,000 lights and the LOVE Locks wall, the market will also feature eight vendor and 12 food cabins sure to please even the pickiest palette.

 Surprisingly, Toronto has a ton of hiking trails located around the city.
 Add a little snow, and the trails become more magical.
 Make sure to start small (1-2 km), layer up and don’t forget to pack the snacks.
 Tommy Thompson Park (1 Leslie St.) features 10 km of paved trails for walking and cycling, while Cedarville Park (443 Arlington Ave.) is a huge urban green space to take in some nature in the heart of the city.

 Allen Garden Conservatory, 19 Horticulture Ave.

-Thousands of flowering plants and more than 30 varieties of poinsettia are on display at this free show happening at Allen Garden Conservatory until Jan.
-9. The indoor botanical garden also features six greenhouses including colourful blooms and lush plants from around the world.
+Thousands of flowering plants and more than 30 varieties of poinsettia are on display at Allen Garden Conservatory.
+The indoor botanical garden also features six greenhouses including colourful blooms and lush plants from around the world.

 Ontario Science Centre, 770 Don Mills Rd.

-Explore a ton of exhibitions, including a special winter break exhibit featuring their very cool collection of Emett machines — fantastical kinetic sculptures created by eccentric inventor Rowland Emett that will be sure to dazzle young and old minds alike.
+Explore a ton of exhibitions, including a special winter break exhibit for your dinosaur lovers — this interactive exhibition features life-sized dinosaur sculptures.
 There’s also an impressive roster of IMAX Films, live demos and a learn-through-play space where even the youngest science enthusiasts can participate.